AviNessimi/Redis/Redis.Cache/ReadMe.md

 Apart from the above-defined data structures, it also supports complex data structures like bitmaps, hyperloglogs, and geospatial indexes.
 And last but not least streams.

-Command To Use Redis CLI
-docker exec -it redis redis-cli